-The Atomic Garden is two analog/digital hybrid studios located in Oakland, CA. Our aim is to provide access to high end recording studios for the most affordable price possible.
+The Atomic Garden (Jack Shirley) and Antisleep Audio (Scott Evans) are two private analog/digital hybrid studios located in Oakland, CA. Our aim is to provide access to high end recording studios for the most affordable price possible.

 SERVICES

-The average projects that we record are done at this studio from start to finish.
-This typically includes tracking, mixing, and mastering.
-We are also available to do any of these things separately and/or remotely.
+Our average projects are done at this studio from start to finish.
+This typically includes tracking and mixing.
+We are also available to track and/or mix separately or in other studios.

 MASTERING